Trump shooting was significant US Secret Service 'failure' – DW – 07/22/2024

 "What I can tell you is that for the event on July 13, the details that were requested, the assets that were requested for that day, were given," Cheatle said.

-Monday's hearing marked the first round of congressional oversight of the assassination attempt.
-On Wednesday, FBI Director Christopher Wray is scheduled to appear before the House Judiciary Committee.
+Monday's hearing was the first round of congressional oversight regarding the assassination attempt.
+FBI Director Christopher Wray is scheduled to appear before the House Judiciary Committee on Wednesday.

 What do we know about the attempted assassination?

-Trump was wounded in the ear in the July 13 Pennsylvania rally shooting that left one spectator dead and two attendees seriously wounded.
+Trump was wounded in the ear in the July 13 Pennsylvania rally shooting that left one spectator dead and two attendees seriously injured.

 The 20-year-old gunman, Thomas Matthew Crooks, opened fire with an AR-style rifle just minutes into Trump's speech.
 Twenty-six seconds after firing the first of eight shots, Crooks was shot and killed by a Secret Service sniper.